-I think there's always astonished me Stephen, you go to your GP, they have packed waiting rooms with people cram shoulder to shoulder and there people are
+I think there's always astonished me Stephen, you go to your GP, they have packed waiting rooms with people cram shoulder to shoulder and there people are expecting to go in with transmissible diseases unlike us where normally it's a musculoskeletal problem for most people.
+Bet that changes.

-I remember my wife talking to her midwife and, and saying she was in labour, is it time to go to hospital?
+I remember my wife talking to her midwife and, and saying she was in labor, is it time to go to hospital?
 And the midwife said, what do you want to go there for?
 It's full of sick people, you'll catch something.
 Yeah.
-So, yeah, the idea of us operating our practices in a slightly different way I think is, is, is going to happen.
-And I think that, well getting back to what I was thinking in terms of the, the, the, the actual techniques, I'll be very happy once we're out or our isolation as I come back and do an evening session for you, demonstrating these techniques on, on subjects so that we can actually see, what we're doing.
-I don't envisage it being, a huge challenge.
+So,uyeah, the idea of us operating our practices in a slightly different way I think is, is, is going to happen.
+And I think that, uwell getting back to what I was thinking in terms of the, the, the, the actual techniques, ul'll be very happy once we're out or our isolation as I come back and do an evening session for you, demonstrating these techniques on, on subjects so that we can actually see, uwhat we're doing.
+I don't envisage it being, ua huge challenge.
 I can talk for the osteopaths, I can't talk for anybody else.
-But you know, cranial techniques that are used to treat horizontal diaphragms and increase the capacity of ventilation within the chest and mediastinum, these are apparent, the techniques of Barral that are used on the segments of the lungs and the mediastinum.
+Ubut you know, cranial techniques that are used to treat horizontal diaphragms and increase the capacity of ventilation within the chest and mediastinum, these are apparent, uthe techniques of Baral that are used on the segments of the lungs and the mediastinum.
 These are apparent.
-And if needs be specific, manipulation techniques, yeah.
+Umnd if needs be specific, hanipulation techniques, yeah.
 They can be used because they have a part to play.
 Whether that part has got anything to do with people's autonomic nervous system is still to be examined properly or whether it's just a question of the fact that these patients have been stuck in one position for a long time and their musculoskeletal system is suffering because of it.
 And then manipulation playing a sound part.
 So my appeal is more evidence base, a better understanding of what osteopathy can do post-Covid and don't be afraid to use the techniques that you've got because they're, they're applicable as they've always been.